SIM card: Embedded SIM (eSIM)

 An embedded SIM (eSIM) is a form of programmable SIM that is embedded directly into a device.
 The surface mount format provides the same electrical interface as the full size, 2FF and 3FF SIM cards, but is soldered to a circuit board as part of the manufacturing process.
 In M2M applications where there is no requirement to change the SIM card, this avoids the requirement for a connector, improving reliability and security.
-An eSIM can be provisioned remotely; end-users can add or remove operators without the need to physically swap a SIM from the device.
+An eSIM can be provisioned remotely; end-users can add or remove operators without the need to physically swap a SIM from the device or use multiple eSIM profiles at the same time.

-In September 2017, Apple introduced Apple Watch Series 3 featuring eSIM.
+The eSIM standard, initially introduced in 2016, has progressively supplanted traditional physical SIM cards across various sectors, notably in cellular telephony.
+In September 2017, Apple introduced the Apple Watch Series 3 featuring eSIM.
+In October 2018, Apple introduced the iPad Pro (3rd generation), which was the first iPad to support eSIM.
+In September 2022, Apple introduced the iPhone 14 series which was the first eSIM exclusive iPhone in the United States.

 Integrated SIM (iSIM)

 An integrated SIM (iSIM) is a form of SIM directly integrated into the modem chip or main processor of the device itself.
 As a consequence they are smaller, cheaper and more reliable than eSIMs, they can improve security and ease the logistics and production of small devices i.e. for IoT applications.
-In 2021, the German Telekom introduced the nuSIM, an "Integrated SIM for IoT".
+In 2021, Deutsche Telekom introduced the nuSIM, an "Integrated SIM for IoT".